Skip to main content

 How is a sand save different from a regular up-and-down?

-A sand save is specifically an up-and-down where the recovery shot came from a greenside bunker — it is tracked separately because bunker shots have distinct technical demands from chips and pitches off grass.
+A sand save is in particular an up-and-down where the recovery shot came from a greenside bunker.
+It is tracked separately.
+This is because bunker shots have distinct technical demands from chips and pitches off grass.

 What is a good sand save percentage?

-Sand saves generally convert at a lower rate than up-and-downs from grass at every skill level, so a meaningful comparison is against a golfer's own historical rate or their general up-and-down percentage rather than a single universal benchmark.
+Sand saves generally convert at a lower rate than up-and-downs from grass at every skill level.
+As a result, a meaningful comparison is against a golfer's own historical rate or their general up-and-down percentage rather than a single universal benchmark.

 Related guides & benchmarks